abdulhadibujwala95-ship-it/mariyam0/README.md

 Welcome to my freelance portfolio!
 I’m Mariyam, a detail-oriented and fast-learning freelancer based in Mumbai.
 I specialize in:

 - ✍️ Content Writing: Blog posts, product descriptions, and website content
-- 📊 Data Entry: Excel sheets, Google Sheets, and typing tasks
+- 📊 Data Entry: Excel sheets, Google Sheets, and typing tasks.

 This repository contains samples of my work to showcase my skills and help potential clients see what I can do.